JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

 present in DTO like isDeleted, set default value in mapper using constant [@Mapping(target = "status", constant = "ACTIVE")]

+Why add constraints in sql script if hibernate overrides it?
+For integrity during manual entries

 don't forget to build after mapstruct changes

 [org.springframework.web.HttpMediaTypeNotAcceptableException: No acceptable representation]